MobSF/Mobile-Security-Framework-MobSF/install/windows/readme.md

 2. Download the [setup.py](https://raw.githubusercontent.com/ajinabraham/Mobile-Security-Framework-MobSF/windows_static/install/windows/setup.py) script and run it
 3. There is some manual interaction, but if there are no errors, everything is good and the RPC-Server should be running
 4. Do the steps of the next section for MobSF

+##Caution
+Use and separate Windows-VM for MobSF and *don't* expose it to a network range where an attack might be coming from.
+The best solution is to set it to host-only mode.

 ##Steps for MobSF
 To integrate a Windows-VM into MobSF, please following these steps.